1:00pm PT by Lesley Goldberg

 Also included in Peacock's formal unveiling was news that it has signed a multiyear partnership with Kevin Hart's Laugh Out Loud network, the digital channel from the actor-comedian.
 As part of the deal, Peacock will have an equity investment in the company a first-look deal and distribution of the company's catalog on the service.
 Hart will also deliver a stand-up special for the platform and interview series, Hart to Heart, as well as shortform content.

-Peacock will feature live coverage of the 2020 Tokyo Olympics and Paralympics.
-Premier League soccer begins in August; the Ryder Cup arrives in September.
+Peacock will feature live coverage of Premier League soccer, the Ryder Cup, horse racing's Triple Crown, an NFL wild-card playoff game and select events at the Tokyo Olympics and Paralympics in 2021.
 The platform also revealed plans for several unscripted sports-themed originals.
-Among them: Dream Team 2020, a behind-the-scenes docuseries that follows the USA Basketball superstars on their way to the Tokyo Olympics that will be produced in partnership with the NBA; Hot Water: In Deep With Ryan Lochte; United States of Speed, exploring the race to find the new fastest man of all time; a Nike docuseries; swimming series The Greatest Race; and an as-yet untitled car racing series hosted by Dale Earnhardt Jr.
+Among them: United States of Speed, exploring the race to find the new fastest man of all time; In Deep With Ryan Lochte, about the Olympic swimmer's quest to make the team for Tokyo; a Nike docuseries; swimming series The Greatest Race; and Lost Speedways, an auto-racing series created and hosted by Dale Earnhardt Jr. In Deep and Lost Speedways will be part of the national launch on July 15.

 Peacock will feature live channels for NBC News Now, Sky News and new launch NBC/Sky Global News.